Writing Advisor Resources

 Writing Center Resources

-The current WRIT 2100 course pack, available in a binder in the Writing Center, contains several articles that guide Writing Advisors as they approach conferences with ESL students.
+The current WRIT 2100 course pack, available in a binder in the Writing Center, contains several articles that guide Writing Advisors as they approach conferences with ESL students and other multilingual writers.

 Several helpful books are available on our shelves, including Bruce and Rafoth, ESL Writers: A Guide for Writing Center Tutors and Flaitz, Understanding your International Students.